nerdammer/spark-hbase-connector/README.md

 ### With Timestamp:

-If the last column match **timestamp** will be set as timestamp on the Hbase record, the others will be assigned to columns.
+It's possible to set the timestamp to the recorded and this element will not be saved to HBase as a column. `usingTimestampRecord("timestamp_col_name")`  It's responsible to build this behavior.

 ```scala
 val rdd = sc.parallelize(1 to 100)